omarathon/tabula/docs/permissions.md

 Tabula has its own concept of `UserGroup`s with which granted permissions are associated.
 Group members can either be inherited from a base WebGroup (in which case they will update) or defined within Tabula's database (via `UserGroupInclude`/`UserGroupExclude`).

 Explicit permissions are normally manually maintained via the DB for e.g. external users used by other web applications.
+Some of these external users require wide-ranging (i.e. `PermissionsTarget.Global` target) permissions to perform their function.

+Granted roles work in much the same way as described, but they are most commonly assigned via the Tabula UI.

 Permissions helper
 ------------------